 Promote Your Livestream Early

-Like your event, your event livestream must be promoted early and often to get people to tune in.
+Like your corporate event, your event livestream must be promoted early and often to get people to tune in.
 Start spreading the word about your livestream at least a week in advance of the event, using your email and social media channels.

 Pro Tip: Give your audience a compelling reason to tune in.
 For example, create a teaser video of your event and hint at exclusive, behind-the-scenes interviews with special guests.

-Give Your Livestream Structure—but Don’t Stick to It
+Give Your Livestream Structure—but Make It Flexible

 Stay organized during the event by creating an outline for your livestream.
-This will keep the person in charge of the stream from getting too distracted and ensure they know what’s important to capture.
+This will keep the person in charge of the stream from getting too distracted and also ensure they know what’s important to capture.

 That being said, people love the authenticity of live video!
 It could be why they tend to spend eight times longer watching it than on-demand video.
 Take advantage of unexpected opportunities that arise, like the appearance of a high-profile guest or a particularly lively Q&A session.